Skip to main content

 If you’re already inside Resolve, you can reopen it at any time by clicking the Home icon in the lower-right corner of the interface or by selecting File > Project Manager.

-When you click Project Manager, DaVinci automatically opens the library you have previously used.
+When you click Project Manager, DaVinci automatically opens the last library you used.

 DaVinci Resolve stores projects inside project libraries (formerly called databases).
-Projects do not appear as .prj files in your file system unless you export them as individual files.
+Projects do not appear as standalone files in your file system unless you export them as a .drp file.

-Please note that on FV computers, your project is automatically stored local to the computer you are using on the Scratch Drive.
+Please note that on shared FV computers, your project is automatically stored locally to the computer you are using, on the Scratch Drive.
+If you know you will be working across multiple computers/workstations, it is recommended that you set up a DaVinci Resolve Library on an external hard drive as described HERE.

 DaVinci Project Organization